 As the summer holidays roll around and long-overdue dental/doctor/hair appointments get made, some of you might also be considering booking into the tattoo parlour.
 And one of your considerations might be, do I want to be covered up come September and for every school day thereon?
-Because, unless your school is governed by a more liberal mindset, that seems to be the authoritarian cost of being inked.
+Because, unless your school is governed by a more liberal mindset, that seems to be the authoritarian cost to tattoos and teachers.

 Why sporting an indelible piece of body art in the workplace is automatically frowned upon is not entirely clear.
 In case people hadn’t noticed, the tattoo industry has rather moved on from the biker gang stereotypes, although even the traditional emblems such as anchors, skulls and wings seem relatively innocuous.
 If there are teachers emblazoned with I ❤️MUM, then it may be in their own interest to cover up – much as familial love and respect should be promoted, doing so in such a way could leave someone prone to bullying from the cool kids.
 For the most part, however, the educators we know with tattoos are proud of their designs; after all, paying for a permanent mark to be left on your body is not a decision to be made lightly.

 Perhaps that’s part of the issue: the impact that exposure to body art might have on impressionable young minds.
 A teacher exhibiting a floral motif on their forearm, toning delicately with their floral dress, must be a bad influence!
 Or, perhaps, they are representative of a progressive society, well-placed to discuss with young people the merits and drawbacks of body art.

 Tattoos and Teachers